-Meter is DeFi infrastructure with a built-in, crypto-native, metastable currency, MTR.
+Meter is DeFi infrastructure with a built-in, crypto-native, metastable currency called MTR.
 You can use Meter as a Layer 1 blockchain to build DeFi apps on top of, or as a highly-decentralized, high-performance side chain for Ethereum and other public chains.

-We mainly support two ways of interacting with Meter:
+There are two primary methods of interacting with Meter:

-This is the native interface for Meter and is directly supported by Meter node through port 8669.
-We also provided a mainnet end point at https://mainnet.meter.io:8667.
+This is the native interface for Meter and is directly supported by Meter node on port 8669.
+There is an additional mainnet endpoint at https://mainnet.meter.io:8667.

-You will able to access all the functionality and create Meter native TX through this interface.
-We have implemented a Ethereum web3 compatible interface library called meterify.
-You could use the following command to install meterify.
+You are able to access all of our functionality and create Meter native transactions through this interface.
+We have implemented an Ethereum web3 compatible interface library called meterify.

 npm install meterify

-Use the following code to create a web3 instance in your code and you will be able to use the Ethereum web3 interfaces to interact with the Meter mainnet.
+Using the code below you can create a web3 instance.
+You are then able to use the Ethereum web3 interfaces to interact with the Meter mainnet.

 const meterify = require(“meterify”).meterify;const Web3 = require(“web3");const web3 = meterify(new Web3(), “https://mainnet.meter.io:8667”);

-To better support existing Ethereum dApp developers, we have also developed an Ethereum emulation mode for Meter.
-Through an addon module called webgear, Meter node will be able to understand Ethereum TX format and support standard Ethereum RPC interface.
-It is like using the Apple M1 silicon to run x86 applications, except it runs 100 times faster.
-Developers could use their preferred Ethereum development tools like
+In order to better support existing Ethereum dApp developers we developed an Ethereum emulation mode for Meter.
+Through an addon module called webgear Meter nodes are able to understand Ethereum transaction format and support the standard Ethereum RPC interface.
+It is like using the Apple M1 silicon to run x86 applications with a 100x performance improvement.
+Developers are even able to use their preferred Ethereum development tools like

 web3.js to interact with Meter.
-Due to the limitation of the Ethereum RPC, not all Meter functionalities are available in this mode and MTRG can only be treated as a special ERC20 token via a system contract.
+Due to the limitations of the Ethereum RPC not all Meter functionality is available in Ethereum emulation mode.
+In this mode MTRG must be treated as a special ERC20 token via a system contract.

-The other difference between Meter and Ethereum is that Meter removed the sequential nonce concept in Ethereum and use a random number as nonce instead.
-The Ethereum emulation layer will automatically generate the random nonce.
-However you will not be able to replace a transaction with the same nonce.
-In addition, a transaction sender has to rely on the transaction hash returned by the node instead of generating it directly offline.
+The other difference between Meter and Ethereum is that Meter removed the sequential nonce concept in Ethereum and uses a random number as nonce instead.
+The Ethereum emulation layer will automatically generate the random nonce, you will not be able to replace a transaction with the same nonce.
+Additionally the sender of a transation must rely on the transaction hash returned by the node instead of generating it directly offline.